 Piazza del Popolo

-Piazza del Popolo is another worth-visiting square in Rome.
-Used for public executions and horse races in the 18th and 19th centuries, this piazza has grown into a beauty of destination featuring an array of artistic and architectural treasures.
+One of the best free things to do in Rome is to visit Piazza del Popolo.
+Used for public executions and horse races in the 18th and 19th centuries, this piazza has grown into a beautiful destination featuring an array of artistic and architectural treasures.

 While meandering through this treasure trove square, you’ll come across its eponymous church, the Renaissance-style Santa Maria del Popolo, which features two splendid canvases by Caravaggio.
 There’s also the mighty Porta del Popolo, a 16th-century Roman triumphal arch that used to be the access gate to the city along Via Flaminia, and an Egyptian obelisk dedicated to Ramesses II.